China Travel and Tours

 ClimateClimate

 China's climate can be bitter cold during winter or extremely hot during summer.
-There is actually no one time in the year when the weather is ideal.
+There is actually no one times in the year when the weather is ideal.
 The Yangtze River serves as China's official dividing line between north and south.
-The warmest areas in winter are the South and Southwest, such as Sichuan, Banna in Yunnan, and Hainan Island.
+The warmest areas in winter are the South and Southwest, such as Sichuan, Xishaungbannai in Yunnan, and Hainan Island.
 However in summer these areas can be unbearable hot.
 In summer the coolest spots are in the far northeast and Heilongjiang.
 In winter these areas are extremely cold reaching down to -40°C. For instance, in Beijing temperatures can reach -20°C very dry and no sun in the winter and 38°C very hot and sunny in the summer.

 Water